 10. Security code

-In case of Visa, MasterCard and JCB, card security code is a 3-digits number and is generally printed on the rear or back side of a credit card.
+In the case of Visa, MasterCard, and JCB, card security code is a 3-digits number and is usually printed on the rear or back side of a credit card.

-However, in case of American Express, it is a 4-digits number which is usually printed on the face or front side of a credit card.
+However, in case of American Express, it is a 4-digits number printed on the face or front side of a credit card.

 11. Signature panel

-- It is an added feature for customization and security of a credit card.
+- Signature panel is an added feature for customization and security of a credit card.

-- It allows the merchants and/or traders to validate the authenticity of person using a credit card.
-It helps them to cross check whether the physical-signature in the transaction invoice matches with the signature on the back of a card.
+- It allows the merchants and traders to validate the authenticity of a person using a credit card.
+It helps them to cross check whether the physical signature in the transaction invoice matches with the one on the back of a card.

-It is mandatory that signature panel must be signed properly else the credit card is not considered as a valid one.
-Generally, this message is warned on its top-right corner with printed statement like,
+It is mandatory that this panel must be signed properly else the credit card is considered invalid.
+Often following warning statement is printed on its top-right corner,

 12. Additional information

-- Service disclaimer acts like a legal acknowledgement (acceptance) for an agreement on the terms and conditions between a credit card issuing entity and the cardholder.
+Service disclaimer acts like a legal acknowledgment (acceptance) for an agreement on the terms and conditions between a credit card issuing entity and the cardholder.

-- Address of an issuing entity gives official mailing or contact information of the bank or NBFC that issued a credit card to its customer.
-If anyone is in possession of a lost and found card, then in such a case, this address helps a possessor to surrender the lost card to its original issuer.
+Address of an issuing entity gives official mailing or contact information about the bank or NBFC that issued a card to its customer.
+If anyone is in possession of a lost and found credit card, then in such a case, this address helps a possessor to surrender the found card to its issuer.